nbenatti/cryptoexchanges/README.md

-# crypto-exchanges
+Cryptocurrency converter for Android

-cryptocurrency coin converter for Android
+**PLEASE NOTE** that as of 2024, 1forge APIs dropped the free plan, so this app doesn't really work anymore 😥.